Andrew Mangiapane Game Preview: Flames vs. Stars

 Mangiapane Season Stats Insights

-- In 18 games this season, Mangiapane has a plus-minus rating of -1, while averaging 14:53 on the ice per game.
+- In 21 games this season, Mangiapane has averaged 15:03 on the ice, while putting up a plus-minus of +1.

-- Mangiapane has scored a goal in four of 18 games this year, netting multiple goals in one of them.
+- Mangiapane has netted a goal in a game four times this year in 21 games played, including multiple goals once.

-- In nine of 18 games this season, Mangiapane has registered a point, and in one of those games he came away with multiple points.
+- Mangiapane has recorded a point in a game 10 times this year over 21 games played, with multiple points in two games.

-- In six of 18 games this season, Mangiapane has had an assist, but no games with multiple assists.
+- In seven of 21 games this year, Mangiapane has had an assist, including one match with at least two.

-- Mangiapane has an implied probability of 45.5% to eclipse his point total based on the odds.
+- Mangiapane's implied probability to go over his point total is 46.5% based on the odds.

-- There is a 29.4% chance of Mangiapane having more than 0.5 assists, based on the moneyline odds.
+- The implied probability of Mangiapane going over his assist prop bet, based on the odds, is 32.3%.

 Sign up for Underdog fantasy today.